junerockwell/binary-convertions-node-typescript-terminal/README.md

 https://nodejs.org/en/

 ### Download the app
-Download the files to your local machine.
+Download the files to your local machine, or `git clone` it!

 ### Install TypeScript globally